A note on Talagrand's concentration inequality for empirical processes: One concentration inequality for empirical processes

-{\bf Remark.} It is interesting to notice that the bounds of Theorem 2 seem to avoid the ``singular'' behaviour of the general bounds expressed in terms of the weak variance $n\sup_{f\in {\cal F}}\mbox{Var}f$ (see \cite{Ma}), when the linear dependance of the term $(1+\eps)M$ on $\eps$ reguires the factor of the order $\eps^{-1}$ in the last term of the bound $\eps^{-1}u.$ Under the assumptions of Theorem 2, one can also avoid this ``singularity'' using the recent result of Emmanuel Rio \cite{Rio}, that provides rather sharp constants too, and the concentration is around mean instead of median.
+{\it Remark.} It is interesting to note that the bounds of Theorem 2 seem to avoid a `singular' behaviour of the general bounds expressed in terms of the weak variance $n\sup_{f\in {\cal F}}\mbox{Var}f$ (see \cite{Ma}), when the linear dependance of the term $(1+\eps)M$ on $\eps$ requires the factor of the order $\eps^{-1}$ in the last term of the bound $\eps^{-1}u.$ Under the assumptions of Theorem 2, one can also avoid this `singularity' using a recent result of Emmanuel Rio \cite{Rio}, that provides rather sharp constants too, and the concentration is around mean instead of median.

-{\bf Acknowledgments.} We want to thank Michel Talagrand for pointing out the recent results of Emmanuel Rio.
+{\bf Acknowledgments.} We want to thank Michel Talagrand for pointing out a recent result of Emmanuel Rio.